2022 ESPYS: Steph Curry Joining List of Athletes Who Hosted Award Show

-Steph Curry joining list of athletes who have hosted ESPYS originally appeared on NBC Sports Bayarea
+Steph Curry joining list of athletes who have hosted ESPYS originally appeared on NBC Sports Washington

 Steph Curry has a very busy night ahead of him on Wednesday.